-Certificate in Management with Applications to Defence Certificate of General Military Studies Ammunition Technology Certificate NCM Executive Professional Development Programme
+- Certificate in Management with Applications to Defence - Certificate of General Military Studies - Ammunition Technology Certificate - NCM Executive Professional Development Programme

-BUSINESS ADMINISTRATION AND ECONOMICS UNDERGRADUATE PROGRAMMES
+BUSINESS ADMINISTRATION AND ECONIMICS PROGRAMME

-The primary purpose of the Management and Economics Department is to provide the Officer Cadets of the Royal Military College of Canada with the best possible university-level Education in two major fields of the social sciences: Business Administration and Economics.
-This Education must benefit first and foremost the students themselves and, as a direct consequence, the professional development of the future officers of the Canadian Forces.
-The quality of this Education must be such that upon the completion of the undergraduate degree the doors of every graduate school will be opened to the best of these students.
+The primary purpose of the Management Department and Economics Department is to provide the Officer Cadets of the Royal Military College of Canada with the best possible university-level education in Business Administration and Economics.
+This education must benefit first the students themselves and, as a direct consequence, the professional development of the future officers of the Canadian Forces.
+The quality of this education must be such that upon the completion of the undergraduate degree the doors of every graduate school will be open to the best of these students.